vnagpal25/gen-cov-abm/README.md

     - 5,000 agents per run
     - Two 5-week evaluation windows (July 2020 and August 2020)
 - **Genomics Data**:
+  - Navigate to the `data` directory and run the bash script `curl_broad_institute_data.sh` to pull the raw data from the Broad Institute Covid-19 dataset
+    ```bash
+    cd data/genomic_data
+    sh curl_broad_institute_data.sh
+    ```
+  - Refer to `notebooks/explore-data.ipynb` for a preliminary data exploration
+  - Execute `python src/data/extract_sequences.py` to extract the protein and genome sequences from the phylogenetic tree
+  - Execute the following`python src/data/embed_sequences.py` to extract the embeddings of the ORF1a protein sequences using the ESM-2 protein language model
+    ```bash
+    python embed_sequences.py orf1a_sequence --batch-size 8
+    ```
+  - Refer to `notebooks/visualize-embeddings.ipynb` for visualizing the embedded sequences by subclade/strain
+  - Execute `python src/data/sample_sequences_for_agents.py` to sample genome sequenecs for exposed agents by county level
+  - Optional: We were ultimately unsuccessful in finetuning our embeddings to more closely reflect the phylogenetic tree structure and unique characteristics of Covid-19.
+However, we have include the files for that efforts in our `src/data` directory: `train_embeddings.sh` and `fine_tune_embeddings-classification.py`
 ### 3. Training Calib-NN (Baseline Calibration)
 Calib-NN is trained to map county-level features (i.e., weekly cases) to time-varying transmission and mortality parameters for each county and time window.